rurigi-waweru/dsfpt10-p2-13-dsc-sql-database-data-types-r/README.md

 # SQL Database Data Types

 ## Introduction
-In this lesson, you'll cover the importance of specifying data types, and the different types of data you can store in a SQLite database.
+In this lesson, you'll cover the importance of `specifying data types`, and the different `types of data` you can store in a `SQLite database`.

 ## Objectives

 You will be able to:

-* Describe how data types operate within databases and explain why they are necessary
+* Describe how `data types` operate within databases and explain why they are necessary
-* Compare the 4 different types of data you can store in a SQLite database
+* Compare the `4 different types` of data you can store in a SQLite database

 ## Why Do Data Types Matter?